persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 Deterministic studies consist in evaluations of the physical model for defined input values.

-New model evaluations can be created through the contextual menu of the Deterministic study in the study tree, for the relevant physical model.
+New model evaluations can be created through the context menu of the Deterministic study in the study tree, for the relevant physical model.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/modelEvaluation.png